penlu/cmfwyp/shrdlu/docs/notes.md

-Tom Winograd's original thesis writeup is here as [Procedures as a Representation for Data in a Computer Program for Understanding Natural Language.pdf]
+Tom Winograd's original thesis writeup is here as [Procedures as a Representation for Data in a Computer Program for Understanding Natural Language](Procedures as a Representation for Data in a Computer Program for Understanding Natural Language.pdf)

-A graphical overview of the original SHRDLU grammatical parser can be found in [Grammar for the People - Flowcharts of SHRDLU's Grammar.pdf]
+A graphical overview of the original SHRDLU grammatical parser can be found in [Grammar for the People - Flowcharts of SHRDLU's Grammar](Grammar for the People - Flowcharts of SHRDLU's Grammar.pdf)

 we also have documentation for:
 - vintage 1970s MACLISP